 MDOC has established procedures, in policy D1-8.13, for disabled and limited English proficient offenders to benefit from all aspects of their PREA efforts.
-Furthermore, WMCC SOP D1-8.13 specifies that offender/staff interpreters are only to be used in exigent circumstances and only until an outside interpreter can be arranged.
-PREA brochures and acknowledgement forms are available in nine languages, posters are available in English and Spanish, the NIC Speaking Up video is used along with its written transcripts.
-The brochure is available in Braille for blind offenders and WMCC has an-SOP D5-5.1 Deaf and Hard of Hearing offenders --which outlines where to seek such services and is also posted throughout the facility.
+PREA brochures and acknowledgement forms are available in several languages, posters are available in English and Spanish, the NIC Speaking Up video is used along with its written transcript.
+The brochure is available in Braille for blind offenders and CRCC has an-SOP D5-5.1 Deaf and Hard of Hearing offenders --which outlines where to seek such services and is also posted throughout the facility.
 Auditors reviewed a statewide contract for interpretive services including sign language and many services for the deaf as well as many others for other language interpretation services.
-Specifically for WMCC, documentation and an invoice for the use of services of Bridge